Travel Diaries: How An Epidemiologist Explores The World

-Today, epidemiologist Jessica Malaty Rivera tells us her trick for staying warm on airplanes, her hack for packing for a long vacation with kids, and the one touristy spot that's actually worth it.
+Today, epidemiologist Jessica Malaty Rivera tells us her trick for staying warm on aeroplanes, her hack for packing for a long holiday with kids, and the one touristy spot that's actually worth it.

 Advertisement